element-of-surprise/coercion/README.md

   - Holds the request object for the `Plugin`.
   - Holds the response object for the `Plugin`.

 All objects have a field called `Internal` that holds the internal state of the object.
 This is used by the system to track the state of the object.
+It cannot be set by the user.

 ### Builder Package

 The `builder` package is used to build a `Plan` using a builder pattern.
 Use this if you want to build a `Plan` from information gleaned from various sources.

+See documentation in that package for more information.